TIBCOSoftware/snappydata/docs/howto/import_from_hive_table.md

 **Option 2**

-Take the RDD[Row] from Dataset of Hive Table and insert it into column table
+Take the RDD[Row] from Dataset of Hive Table and insert it into column table.

 For example,
 ```